AkshayPradeep6152/Website/README.md

 # Website
-This is official website repo of IEDC BOOTCAMP CEC
+This is the official website repo of IEDC BOOTCAMP CEC